-In October 2016 we asked K-12 educators and school professionals attending the Catholic Educators Convention (Milwaukee) what the top issues with their school IT were.
+In October 2016 we asked K-12 educators and school professionals in Milwaukee what the top issues with their school IT were.

-It came as no surprise to us that poor wireless and internet access were at or near the top of everyone's list of issues.
-This document will highlight what the main causes are and how you can overcome them.
+It came as no surprise to us that internet and poor wireless access were at or near the top of everyone's list of issues (as was funding).
+In this guide we'll show you what the main causes of poor performance are, how you can resolve the problems and most importantly, how you can use e-Rate to pay for up to 85% of the cost.